 Hot glue gun finger caps - safety first!

 Disposable coffee cup

-Hair comb, hair clip, or hair band
+Hair clip, or plain head band

 1. Make the top of the top hat by tracing the top of the disposable cup with the pencil on your card stock.
 Cut the circle out with your scissors.